Slack No More: Analyzing Disney's Bold Move to Dump Slack

 • In 2024, Disney fell victim to a 1.2-terabyte hack, with the majority of leaked data originating from Slack.
 Finally, it decided to ditch Slack for good.

-• In 2023, Slack’s Own Security Incident (2023): Hackers stole private source code repositories from Slack itself, raising serious questions about the company’s own security practices.
+• In 2023, Slack’s own security incident in which hackers stole private source code repositories from Slack itself, raising serious questions about its own security practices.

 • In 2022, a hacker gained access to Uber’s Slack account and gained access to Uber data.
 The hacker also announced it on Uber’s #General Slack channel.

-• EA Games saw 780GB of data released on a cybercrime forum following a Slack-related breach.
+• EA Games faced 780GB of data released on a cybercrime forum following a Slack-related breach.

 • Rockstar Games’ internal Slack messaging system was hacked by a hacker who stole 90 clips of the unreleased game Grand Theft Auto 6.
 The hacker also posted the source code on a forum under the username TeaPotUberHacker.

-• Password Vulnerability (2022): A critical security flaw in Slack’s Shared Invite Link functionality potentially exposed hashed passwords to all connected users in a workspace between April 2017 and July 2022.
+• Password Vulnerability (2022): A critical security flaw in Slack’s invite link functionality exposed hashed passwords to all connected users in a workspace between April 2017 and July 2022.

 • Credential Breaches: Over 17,000 Slack credentials have been found for sale on the dark web, belonging to 12,000 different workspaces.